mailgun/documentation/source/user_manual.rst

 **Auto-Handling**

-You can enable Mailgun's Unsubscribe functionality by clicking on the checkbox in the Unsubscribes tab in your Control Panel.
+You can enable Mailgun's Unsubscribe functionality by turning it on in the settings area for your domain.
 We will automatically prevent future emails being sent to recipients that have unsubscribed.
 You can edit the unsubscribed address list from your Control Panel or through the API.

 .. note:: Before enabling, you will need to configure the required DNS entries provided in your Control Panel.